What do NHMRC and ARC require and why?

 - Submitted Version.
 This version [also known as the ‘Submitted Manuscript Under Review’ or ‘Preprint’] is NOT acceptable for NHMRC or ARC as it has not been through the peer-review process.

-- Published Version – unless permitted as outlined in 6. above.
+- Published Version – unless permitted as outlined in Which version of my article can be deposited?.

 What is my publisher’s Author Rights policy?